 A feedback group consists of individuals who test a product or service and provide recommendations for improvements.
 In this project, the feedback group will bring together community development practitioners who will evaluate version 1.0 of the toolkit, A Beginner's Guide to Participatory Engagement in Community Development.
 The group's feedback will be compiled, analyzed, and discussed by the group to identify refinements for version 2.0 of the toolkit.
 Additionally, group members will have opportunities for peer learning, allowing them to share their experiences and questions regarding participatory community engagement with one another.

-Attend a 30-minute Orientation on Friday, March 27, 2026, at 12 p.m.
+A 30-minute Orientation on Friday, March 27, 2026, at 12 p.m.
 ET / 11 a.m.
 CT / 9 a.m.
 PT.

-Submit three Feedback Surveys by April 13, May 11, and June 15.
+Three Feedback Surveys by April 13, May 11, and June 15.
 Each feedback form will take less than 10 minutes to complete.

-Join three 1-hour Monthly Peer Meetings held on the last Friday of each month.
+Three 1-hour Monthly Peer Meetings held on the last Friday of each month.
 The peer meeting dates are:

 April 24, 2026, at 12 p.m.
 ET / 11 a.m.
 CT / 9 a.m.
 PT